isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 <p>There are three training sessions per week for sports CCAs.
 Generally,
 training sessions are held on Tuesdays, Fridays and one other weekday.
 Each training session is 3 hours long, from 3pm to 6pm.
-Performing Arts CCAs are held on Tuesdays and Fridays, except for Chorale which conducts CCA on Wednesdays and Fridays.
+Performing Arts CCAs are held on Tuesdays and Fridays.
 More practices are arranged only when there is a need to prepare for a competition or a performance.
 In such instances, parents and students will be notified at least two weeks in advance.
 Our students’ well-being is our priority, hence during the post-season and end-of-year examination period, CCA sessions will be phased down.</p>
 </td>
 </tr>
 <tr>